libp2p/docs/content/concepts/introduction/protocols/dht.md

 The Kad-DHT uses a process called "peer routing" to discover new nodes in the network.
 This process starts by generating a random peer ID and looking it up via the routing table.
 The node then contacts the k closest nodes to the peer ID and repeats the process until it finds the peer or determines that it is not in the network.
-Nodes also adds any new nodes they discovers to their routing table to improve its awareness of the network.
+Nodes also add any new nodes they discover to their routing table to improve its awareness of the network.

 This process can also find nodes with a specific key prefix.
 Check out the Kad-DHT discovery document for more information.